rule

 Text 15-16

-S'rî Bhadrâ said: 'With me in love with Him, o Krishnâ [Draupadî], invited my father on his own accord my maternal cousin Krishna and gave he me to Him together with a retinue of female companions and a military escort of one akshauhini; may there for me, birth after birth wandering because of my karma, be that betterment of myself in touching His feet [10.58: 56].'
+S'rî Bhadrâ said: 'With me in love with Him, oh Krishnâ [Draupadî], my father of his own accord invited my maternal cousin Krishna and gave me to Him, together with a retinue of female companions and a military escort of one akshauhinî.
+May there for me, birth after birth wandering because of my karma, be that betterment of myself in touching His feet [10.58: 56].'

 Text 17